💪Welcome to Powers protocol

 Laws have the following functionalities:

-They have an executeLaw function, that is called when the law is executed.
+• They have an executeLaw function, that is called when the law executes an action.

 Many elements of laws can be changed: the input parameters, the function call that is returned, which checks need to pass, what state (if any) is saved.
 All these changes are specific to the Powers protocol that adopted the law.
 Laws are the meat on the bones provided by Powers engine.